 This may sound too good to be true, but it‘s not, and it isn’t novel.
 Some companies have been actively applying metals engineering for years.
 The only mystery is why so many manufacturers overlook the benefits it can provide, something I will discuss next month.

 We help companies with metals engineering to design components and perform failure analysis for quality problems and component failures.
-Call or email if you would like to discuss a project.
-847.528.3467 mi**@im*****.com
+Contact us if you want to discuss a project.